-Online course got newly qualified nurses, midwives and AHPs off to a flying startNovember 17th, 2011 in Other /
+Online course got newly qualified nurses, midwives and AHPs off to a flying startNovember 17, 2011 in Medicine & Health / Other

 Newly qualified nurses, midwives and allied health professionals who took part in an online course during their first year of employment reported increased clinical skills development and confidence.
 However the survey on the Flying Start NHS programme, published in the December issue of the Journal of Clinical Nursing, found that mentors needed more training and time to provide support.